lukaffm/pdsnd_github/README.md

 29.06.2019

 ### Project Title
-Bikeshare
+Bikeshare Udacity Project

 ### Description
-Analising the bikeshare data in three big cities New York, Chicago and Washington.
+Analysing the bikeshare data in three big cities New York, Chicago and Washington.
 Displays various statistics on the most frequent times of travel, stations used, timeframes and other details.

 ### Files used